spack/spack.io/_posts/2020-03-16-lrz-using-spack.md

 be possible to replace substantial internal configuration and code customizations.

-The team is looking forward to continue working alongside the very active Spack community, contributing to upstream development and user support while putting the fun back in supercomputer software installation and maintenance with Spack!
+The team is looking forward to continuing to work alongside the very active Spack community, contributing to upstream development and user support while putting the fun back in supercomputer software installation and maintenance with Spack!